About Birdie's

 QUESTION: Why is Birdie’s counter service?

-Birdie’s is a counter service restaurant very much as an attempt to “reset” the restaurant model after the pandemic.
+Birdie’s is a counter service restaurant very much as an attempt to “reset” the restaurant model.
 The traditional restaurant model is a broken one where most restaurateurs (especially us small ones) operate on razor thin margins (on average 3-5%) and most operators don’t have the resources to provide benefits and equitable pay to their teams.
 Counter service was an opportunity to have a lean labor model, which allows all hourly team members on our team to participate in a flat tip pool regardless of whether they work in the kitchen, the dish station, or in the dining room.
 If someone deserves a raise, the business gives it to them, rather than allocating a larger proportion of the tip pool to them as is standard in most restaurants with “point” systems.

 QUESTION: What is the 3.5 % health and wellness fee?
 How do you use it?